Jul 1, 2008

 Help Promote Free Speech

-Directors of the project believe that turning this new phenomenon (i.e. Weblog) into a public issue between Afghan youth and writers can help the free speech and institutionalize democracy in Afghanistan.
-Today many emerging journals claim ‘independence and being free’, but they are unfortunately so associated with political trends and parties that practically come to experience self-censorship.
-Very often it happens that they fail to publish critical papers.
-On the other hand, Afghan journals and media have taken an opposition stance and the only thing they may criticize is the government, while there is a myriad of hot and sensitive issues happening all around Afghanistan neglected by such journals and media.
-Weblog enables the writer to publish his thoughts and criticisms freely and independently, using either real name or nom de plume.
+Directors of the project believe that turning this new phenomenon (i.e., Weblog) into a public issue between Afghan youth and writers can help free speech and institutionalize democracy in Afghanistan.
+Today, many emerging journals claim ‘independence and being free’, but they are unfortunately so associated with political trends and parties that they practically come to experience self-censorship.
+Very often, they fail to publish critical papers.
+On the other hand, Afghan journals and media have taken an opposition stance, and the only thing they may criticize is the government, while there is a myriad of hot and sensitive issues happening all around Afghanistan, neglected by such journals and media.
+Weblog enables the writer to publish their thoughts and criticisms freely and independently, using either their real name or a nom de plume.

 0 comments: